Table of Contents

 There’s an online calculator for that.
 Press the “Pressure difference” button and put in your preferred units as hPa.
 Don’t forget to choose your units by the answer box, otherwise the calculator won’t work.

-The Pressure difference calculator can be found here: https://www.sensorsone.com/icao-standard-atmosphere-altitude-pressure-calculator/
+The Pressure difference calculator can be found here: https://www.sensorsone.com/icao-standard-atmosphere-altitude-pressure-calculator/ Don't forget to click the “Pressure difference” button.

 The calculator will give an answer of about 35.5 (rounded).
 This number represent the pressure drop between sea level and your barometer’s altitude of 300 meters.
 Or you can think of it the other way – that pressure will increase by 35.5 from your barometer’s altitude of 300 meters down to sea level (altitude = 0)

 But, there’s a question mark.
 How do we know if our barometer is accurate or not?.
-The manufacturer tells us that there could be shifts in accuracy due to the manufacturing process, so chances are that your barometer is not accurate out-of-the-box and must be calibrated before first use.
+The manufacturer tells us that there could be shifts in accuracy due to the manufacturing process, so chances are that your barometer may not be accurate out-of-the-box and must be calibrated before first use.
 Next question.
 How do we know what the true pressure is?

 This is what your calibration/setting screen might look like with the factory default in Imperial units.
 Let’s use 28.53 inHg as a random example: